fiorettaa/Data-Machine-Learning/python-setup.md

-# IS71074B/A: DMLAP - Python Setup and Conda Environments
+# IS71074C: Data and Machine Learning for Artistic Practice (2024-25)

 # 1. Python Setup